 - a.
 Identify and address self-limitations (3.1) - b.
 Accept feedback from faculty and residents, and continue to work on self-improvement (3.3) - c.
-Use the available resources and references to access evidence based medicine to solve clinical problems (3.4,3.5) - d.
-Assessment method: Global Performance Evaluation
+Use the available resources and references to access evidence-based medicine to solve clinical problems (3.4,3.5) - d.
+Assessment method: Global performance, ILP, Chalk Talk